fbpx

 5. “Noël Blanc”

-This is a French version of another widely recognizable carol, “White Christmas.”
+This is another widely recognizable carol, “White Christmas.”
 “Noël Blanc” is a nostalgic song about the beauty and excitement of a snowy Christmas.

-While you’ll find many wonderful versions of the song in many languages, we’ve chosen the French-language, swingy version by Montreal, Canada’s Ginette Reno.
+While you’ll find many wonderful versions of the song in many languages, the French-language, swingy version by Montreal’s Ginette Reno is worth a listen.
 This song showcases her buttery-smooth vocals, backed by a lilting string orchestra.

 6. “O Peuple Fidèle”

 Though it’s common to find instrumental versions of this song without lyrics, you can also find recordings with vocals by choirs and solo artists.
-We chose a soaring, beautifully-delivered version by the Emmanuel Music choir in Boston, USA.
+As our favorite, we chose a soaring, beautifully delivered version by the Emmanuel Music Choir from Boston, Massachusettes, U.S..

 7. “Un Flambeau, Jeannette, Isabelle”